sheimo/submerk/README.md

 Submerk
 =======
-Submerk is a tool written to run Subfinder, Amass, and then httpscreenshot to discover a organized list of subdomains with screenshots.
+Submerk is a tool written to run Subfinder, Amass, and then httpscreenshot to discover an organized list of subdomains with screenshots.

 Usage: ./submerk.sh